sea-bass/advent-of-code-2022/NOTES.md

 This puzzle was again more on the straightforward side.
 Not much was new here in my learning except this was my first instance of making a container of containers (in this case a `Vec<Vec<u32>>`).
 There was probably an opportunity to not copy-paste so much of my code for all the different cases in the puzzle (left, right, up, and down directions), but I didn't feel the extra time spent would get me to learn anything new.

+## Day 9
+Continuing on the trend of puzzles being doable but still challenging, after a slightly soul-crushing Day 7 experience.
+Today I tried out tuples as a simple way of representing (x, y) position as an `(i32, i32)`, which was a nice new thing but nothign groundbreaking given I've been using more complicated data structures.
+One interesting observation is that eventually I wanted to convert my tuple to a `Position` struct with `x` and `y` field so readability would be improved (`variable.0` would become `variable.x`, for instance) ... however, since I was using a `HashSet` in my implementation it seemed that I needed to write my own hash trait for that position class.
+Based on [the documentation](https://doc.rust-lang.org/std/hash/trait.Hash.html), it seems pretty straightforward; however, I then ran into issues with having to implement equality traits and more, so I dropped it in favor of staying with the simple tuple type.
+Luckily, [type aliases](https://doc.rust-lang.org/reference/items/type-aliases.html) was a simple way to get some readability out of this!